 Once a project is submitted it will undergo a review to ensure that it meets the requirements of the standard.
 Once a project is reviewed and identified as meeting the requirements it will move from Nominee to a Digital Public Good.

-Movement through the process shall be transparently displayed on GitHub and can be viewed here.
+Movement through the process is transparently displayed on GitHub and can be viewed here.

 Here are some examples of submissions that might be helpful: